Infineon/bluetooth-freertos/README.md

-# Cypress WICED BT/BLE Host Stack solution (for FreeRTOS)
+# WICED Bluetooth Host Stack solution (for FreeRTOS)

 ## Overview
-Cypress WICED BT/BLE host stack solution includes bluetooth stack library, bluetooth controller firmware and platform/os porting layer.
+WICED Bluetooth host stack solution includes bluetooth stack library, bluetooth controller firmware and platform/os porting layer.
 Bluetooth stack library is designed for embedded device, it consumes less RAM/ROM usage but still keeps high performance.
 With WICED Bluetooth API set, application developers can use them easily to create their own application.
-The porting layer is implemented by CYHAL and CY_RTOS_AL (Cypress Adaptation Layer), hence it can adapt to Cypress platforms, and easy to port to other vendor's platform.
+The porting layer is implemented by CYHAL and CY_RTOS_AL (Hardware/Operation System Adaptation Layer), hence it can adapt to Cypress platforms, and easy to port to other vendor's platform.

 ## Platform HCI transport config